-This topic describes Controller Admin settings that are specific to the Standalone Machine Agent.
-You need the root user password to change these settings.
+This topic describes Controller Admin settings that are specific to the Machine Agent.

-Log in to the Controller administration console using the root user password.
+Log in to the Controller administration console using the root account password.
 See Access the Administration Console.

 - Click Controller Settings.

-- Change the settings as needed and Save.
+- Change the following parameters as required and then click Save.

 |Property Name||About the property||Default||Allowed Values|